snapp-cab/SNPNetwork/README.md

 case connect = "CONNECT"
 }
 ```
-parameters: is a dictionary like this [String: Any]
+parameters: is a dictionary like this [String: Any]<br />
-headers: is a dictionary like this [String: String]
+headers: is a dictionary like this [String: String]<br />
-responseKey: is expected path of response and will be like "Data.Information.Employee.Person"
+responseKey: is expected path of response and will be like "Data.Information.Employee.Person"<br />

 Example usage:
 ```ruby